TF Carrier

 TF Carrier was a train ferry introduced by the Edinburgh & Northern Railway, later incorporated into the North British Railway, to cross the River Tay as part of its route between Edinburgh and Aberdeen.

 History

 Scotland

-Launched in 1858, the Carrier was the third and smallest vessel in a fleet of six train ferries introduced by Thomas Bouch, the engineer of the ENR/NBR, to carry the company's trains across the Forth and Tay estuaries.
+Launched in 1858, the Carrier was the third and smallest vessel in a fleet of six train ferries introduced by Thomas Bouch, the engineer of the Edinburgh & Northern Railway, to carry the company's trains across the Forth and Tay estuaries.
 Bouch was not only responsible for their design but also that of the linkspans and associated equipment.
 The ferries carried goods wagons and, occasionally, empty passenger coaches.
 The passengers themselves crossed by conventional paddle steamers.